Even If You Don't Do It: Drama

 A live-action television drama adaptation was announced on February 16, 2023.
 The series starred Nao, Takanori Iwata, Minami Tanaka, and Eita Nagayama in lead roles.
 The series was directed by Hiroshi Nishitani, with screenplays by Takayuki Ichikawa, Satoko Okazaki, and Sho Kuroda, and music composed by Yugo Kanno.
-It aired on Fuji TV from April 13, to June 22, 2023.
+It aired on Fuji TV and its affiliates from April 13, to June 22, 2023.

 Reception

 By June 2023, the manga had over 9.4 million copies in circulation.
 By November 2023, the manga had over 10 million copies in circulation.